muniri92/guess-game/README.md

 One of my peers, Zach, helped me better understand while loop, which I then implemented for questions 1-3.

 January 7th, 2016 -
 Moved question code into functions, and replaced alerts with writes to the page text.
+Driver: Lex Myers
-Driver: Lex Myers; Navigator: Munir Ibrahim.
+Navigator: Munir Ibrahim

+January 7th, 2015 - Remastered
+I came back and cleaned up the code a bit.
+Added a fifth question which used an array and a for loop.
+Fixed an issue with a couple ID tags.